-The financial statements of Attitude Property Ltd have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and comply with the Companies Act 2001 and the Financial Reporting Act 2004.
+The financial statements of Attitude Property Ltd have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and comply with the Mauritian Companies Act 2001.

 Going concern

 The Directors have, at the time of approving the financial statements, a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.